THE ID4AFRICA AMBASSADORS

 Mr. Andrien Nestor ZOUAKA is a Senior Officer of the Central African Police and holds a PhD in criminology.
 He began his career at the National Central Office (INTERPOL-BANGUI) where he completed several trainings ranging from the field of Information Technology and Communication (ICT), the securing of computer data, the search for computer criminals (cybercrime, cyberattack), as well as the supply and management of INTERPOL’s databases, at the organization’s headquarters in Lyon, France, between 2008 to 2009.
 For 3 years, he worked alongside the Congolese National Police, as part of the UN Organization Stabilization Mission for the Democratic Republic (MONUSCO), as Technical Advisor and trainer in the project.
 In December 2015, he was appointed National Expert for the security of biometric data in the CEMAC community area, a position he held cumulatively with the post of Director of Emigration – Immigration, then Expert and Director General in charge of the Administration and Management at the General Secretariat of the Interministerial Committee for the Fight against Drugs and Drug Addiction (SGCILDT).

-Head of the Civil Status Section, Good Governance Support Program in Chad (PAG2) Ministry of Territorial Administration and Decentralization
+Head of the Civil Status Section, Good Governance Support Program in Chad (PAG2) Ministry of Territorial Administration, Decentralization and Good Governance

 Josias TARADOUM began his career as a Teacher at the Official School of Miandoum, then became Director of the school in the Center of Bébédjia before being admitted to the National School of Administration and Magistracy (ENAM) where he subsequently joined the local government sector.
-At the end of the training at ENAM, he was assigned to the Ministry of Territorial Administration and Decentralization and was appointed Head of the Studies and Foresight Service.
+After leaving ENAM, he was assigned to the Ministry of Territorial Administration and Decentralization and was appointed Head of the Studies and Foresight Service.
 In March 2013, he held the position of Civil Status Officer within the Support Program for Good Governance (PAG), funded by the European Union.
-This program supports the Ministry in charge of civil status in the creation of a national center of civil status, trains Mayors and Agents of civil status, magistrates and communicators on the texts governing civil status in Chad. and contributes to the popularization of these texts.
-Mr. TARADOUM was also named the decree nº 4072 / PR / PM / 2016 of October 10, 2016 of the Prime Minister of the Republic of Chad, Deputy National Coordinator of the National Steering Committee of the Global Assessment of the civil status system by the APAI-CRVS method.
+This program supports the Ministry in charge of civil status in the creation of a national center of civil status, trains Mayors and Agents of civil status, magistrates and communicators on the texts governing civil status in Chad and contributes to the popularization of these texts.
+Mr. TARADOUM was also named by the decree nº 4072 / PR / PM / 2016 of October 10, 2016 of the Prime Minister of the Republic of Chad, Deputy National Coordinator of the National Steering Committee of the Global Assessment of the civil status system by the APAI-CRVS method.
 He carried out capitalization missions in matters of civil status at the Ministry of Territorial Administration and Decentralization in Cameroon and at the National Center for Civil Status in Senegal and several conferences on civil status in Africa.
-He was also a consultant trainer in civil status as part of the “citizenship support project and prevention of the risk of statelessness” established by UNHCR and the Ministry of Territorial Administration and Public Security. and Local Governance.
-At the end of the first phase of the civil status project, Mr. Josias TARADOUM worked as PBF Transhumance Project Manager at the International Organization for Migration (IOM), FRONTCHAD 2 Program Officer in support of the River Police (CSN) in Chad implemented by Coginta and Head of Administration, Human Resources and Logistics of Caritas Switzerland in Chad before joining the Governance Support Program in Chad phase 2 (PAG2) on February 1, 2022 as Head of Civil Status Section.
+He was also a consultant trainer in civil status as part of the “citizenship support project and prevention of the risk of statelessness” established by UNHCR and the Ministry of Territorial Administration and Public Security and Local Governance.

 Tadjidine Ben Ahmed